What you need to do to enter the Wood Duck Challenge :

 ENTER THE CONTEST: www.outdoornews.com/Wood-Duck-Challenge/

-When you enter the challenge: We will send you an Outdoor News Wood Duck Challenge decal and waterfowl information kit.
+When you enter the challenge: We will send you an Outdoor News Wood Duck Challenge decal and waterfowl ID poster from our friends at Ducks Unlimited.
 (See the official plan layout in your edition of Outdoor News for details on additional offers from our state-specific conservation partners too!)

-Your entry will give you the chance to win one of seven duck calls.
+Your entry will give you the chance to win the Grand Prize.
 (Winners will be selected randomly from eligible entries submitted by the deadline, and winners will be announced on the Junior Pro Team website no later than June 1st.)

 You will gain the satisfaction for helping one of nature’s beautiful creatures.